itslenny39/itslenny39/README.md

 <p align="center">
   <h1 align="center">ItsMayonesa</h1>
   <p align="center">Hi there! 👋.
-  I'm a young student who likes coding useful, testing, non-sense & weird stuff, and also likes Project Sekai.</p>
+  I'm a young student who likes coding useful, testing, non-sense & weird stuff, and also likes Vocaloid & Project Sekai.</p>
 </p>

 ---
 ### 💻 What I'm currently working on:

-A GMod addon that adds a variety of STools that are for utility, useless stuff (i know), and some for entertainment purposes!
+A GMod addon that adds a variety of STools that are for utility, useless stuff (i know), and some tools for entertainment purposes!

 ---
 ### 🌱 What I'm learning: